 The ESU fraternities and sororities are self-governing and work together to benefit and support the university and the surrounding community.
 The Interfraternity Council (IFC) and College Panhellenic Council (CPH) are the governing bodies that represent all fraternal organizations at ESU and provide cultural, social and educational programs and events for the ESU student community.
 At the beginning of each semester, fraternities and sororities conduct recruitment events for the purpose of selecting new members.

-To be eligible for membership in a fraternity or sorority at ESU a student must be at least a second-semester freshman, enrolled in at least twelve credits, and have a minimum of a 2.5 Cumulative Quality Point Average (transfer students must have completed at least twelve credits at the college level).
-For a list of recognized fraternities or sororities eligible to extend invitations to membership contact Assistant Director of Student Activities at 570-422-3429.
+To be eligible for membership in a fraternity or sorority at ESU a student must be at least a second-semester freshman, enrolled in at least twelve credits, and have a minimum of a 2.5 Cumulative Quality Point Average (transfer students must have completed at least twelve credits at ESU and have a minimum of a 2.5 Cumulative Quality Point Average).
+For a list of recognized fraternities or sororities eligible to extend invitations to membership contact the Coordinator of Greek Life/Student Volunteer Services at 570-422-3775

 The Learning Center provides academic supportive services to the entire ESU community and houses the Tutoring Program and a computer lab.
 Peer tutoring and drop-in-tutoring labs.
 Test preparation are available to all students.
 The Learning Center, located in Rosenkrans East, is open Monday through Thursday from 8 a.m. to 8 p.m., Friday from 8 a.m. to 4:30 p.m., for tutoring, studying and computer use.